45 Constructive Feedback Examples: Your Cheatsheat to Improvement Feedback

 Tip #3: If this is a recurring problem or severe enough to need an immediate resolution, you may need to use more explicit language and set stern expectations or ultimatums.

-⏰ Constructive feedback for work ethic: tardiness and absenteeism
+⏰ Constructive feedback examples for work ethic: Tardiness and absenteeism

 Tardiness and absenteeism are common issues that every HR specialist might have to deal with occasionally.

 Fortunately, attendance is usually well-documented, and policies are often in place.
 If not, you may want to consider making one.

 Tip: Having attendance policies in place removes any favoritism from the situation.
 Plus, it will prevent some employees from feeling targeted unfairly.